ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 # Creating custom toolchain templates
 {: #toolchains_custom}

 Improve your DevOps workflow by creating a custom toolchain template.
-You can get started quickly with an existing toolchain template, or create a toolchain template that includes just the integrations you need.
-You can add or remove your toolchain's integrations at any time.
+You can get started quickly with an existing toolchain template, or create a toolchain template that includes only the tool integrations that you need.
+You can add or remove integrations from your toolchain at any time.
 {:shortdesc}

 You can [create a toolchain](/docs/services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started){: new_window} in several ways.
 After you create a custom toolchain template, you can share it by [creating a deploy to {{site.data.keyword.Bluemix_notm}} button](/docs/services/ContinuousDelivery/deploy_button.html#deploy-button){: new_window}.
-Details about the toolchain template SDK can be found in the [Open Toolchain SDK](https://github.com/open-toolchain/sdk/wiki/){:new_window}.
-A step-by-step tutorial can be found on the [Garage Method site](https://www.ibm.com/cloud/garage/tutorials/create-a-template-for-a-custom-toolchain/){:new_window}.
+For more information about the toolchain template SDK, see [Open Toolchain SDK](https://github.com/open-toolchain/sdk/wiki/){:new_window}.
+For a step-by-step tutorial, see the [Garage Method site](https://www.ibm.com/cloud/garage/tutorials/create-a-template-for-a-custom-toolchain/){:new_window}.

 ## Getting started
 {: #toolchains_custom_gettingstarted}

 To create a custom toolchain template, begin by cloning the Simple Cloud Foundry toolchain template.
-Cloning an existing template gives you starting point for your customized toolchain.
+Cloning an existing template gives you a starting point for your customized toolchain.

 1. Using the Git client of your choice, enter the following command to clone the [Simple Toolchain](https://github.com/open-toolchain/simple-toolchain){: new_window} template in GitHub.